Orbit-Based Optimization

 Orbit Detection, in which a periodic attractive limit cycle is detected by explicit comparison of iterates.
 One or more previous iterates are retained in memory, and comparisons are made while the iteration is taking place.

-The Synchronous Orbit algorithm, in which a large grid of evenly-spaced points is iterated in parallel for a limited number of iterations before being split apart into separate points.
+The Synchronous Orbit algorithm was the first published perturbation method.
+In it, a large grid of evenly-spaced points is iterated in parallel for a limited number of iterations before being split apart into separate points.
 Points are iterated individually as soon as they cease to travel together in a gridlike formation.
 The grid is tracked by following the iterates of key points (typically boundary points); non-key points are approximated by interpolation.
 "Control points" are also iterated and used to test the accuracy of the interpolation.

 The Common Ancestors method (applicable only to Julia Sets), in which the dwells of many points can be calculated at once, utilizing the fact that any two points with a common iterate have all of their subsequent iterates in common (starting with the common iterate).